 Writing in 1970, Alvin Gouldner famously diagnosed The Coming Crisis of Western Sociology.
 The cracked cement that held postwar sociology together was crumbling.
 The weak consensus forged around structural functionalism, always something of an elite phenomenon, was out of sync with the times.
-The burgeoning social movements of the 1960s - free speech, civil rights, anti-war, third world, and women's movements, creating turmoil on campuses and beyond - all these punctured the complacent liberal verities radiating from Harvard's school of social relations.
-The 60s generation of sociologists no longer believed that the US was the promised land, the lead society, the great protagonist of modernization, or the end of ideology.
-Parsons and his colleagues had thought they had exterminated radicalism, but now in the 1960s radicalism was returning with a vengeance, shattering their theoretical edifice.
+The burgeoning social movements of the 1960s - free speech, civil rights, anti-war, third world, and women's movements - created turmoil on campuses and beyond.
+All these punctured the complacent liberal verities radiating from Harvard's school of social relations.
+The 60s generation of sociologists no longer believed that the United States was the promised land, the lead society, the great protagonist of modernization or that the United States signaled the end of ideology.
+Talcott Parsons and his colleagues had thought they had exterminated radicalism, but now in the 1960s, radicalism was returning with a vengeance, shattering their theoretical edifice.

-Gouldner's prognosis proved correct.
+Gouldner's (1970) prognosis proved correct.
 The 1970s did witness the degeneration of sociology.
 What Gouldner failed to anticipate, however, was the regeneration of sociology.
 Impelled by those very social movements, new vistas swept through our discipline.
-During the 1970s and 1980s traditional fields were transformed: political sociology turned from pluralist euphoria to critical theories of the state; sociology of work shifted from the pursuit of higher productivity to the study of alienation and class dynamics, the focus on industrial work was redirected to unpaid housework and emotional labor in the service sector; the sociology of the family moved from role integration to patriarchy; urban sociology made urban space an arena of struggle over collective consumption; race theory abandoned assimilationist theories for power dynamics and internal colonialism; stratification theory based on occupational hierarchies was replaced by intersecting social inequalities; social movement theory no longer regarded collective action as pathological but a rational form of extra-parliamentary politics.
-Old fields were transformed and new fields were created such as world systems theory, comparative history, feminist theory and critical race theory.
+During the 1970s and 1980s traditional fields were transformed: political sociology turned from pluralist euphoria to critical theories of the state; the sociology of work shifted from the pursuit of higher productivity to the study of alienation and class dynamics; the focus on industrial work was redirected to unpaid housework and emotional labor in the service sector; the sociology of the family moved from role integration to patriarchy; urban sociology made urban space an arena of struggle over collective consumption; race theory abandoned assimilationist theories for power dynamics and internal colonialism; stratification theory based on occupational hierarchies was replaced by intersecting social inequalities; social movement theory no longer regarded collective action as pathological but a rational form of extra-parliamentary politics.
+As old fields were transformed, so new fields were created such as world systems theory, comparative history, feminist theory and critical race theory.

-The lesson is simple: out of crisis a revolution in sociology was born.
+The lesson is simple: out of crisis a revolution was born.

-Like Gouldner, Jim House anticipates another "culminating crisis" of sociology.
-And like Gouldner, he fails to see the emergence of a new sociology.
-How does Jim come to his bleak prognosis?
-In Jim's history of decline following those "golden years" of postwar sociology, we hear nothing of the revolution in sociology that I have just described.
-Instead he presents us with figures of falling ASA membership, a down turn in sociology degrees, and sinking research funding.
+Like Gouldner, James House (2019) anticipates another 'culminating crisis' of sociology.
+And like Gouldner, he fails to see the emergence of a new vision of sociology.
+How does House come to his bleak prognosis?
+In House's history of decline following those 'golden years' of postwar sociology, we hear nothing of the revolution in sociology that I have just described.
+Instead, he presents us with figures of falling ASA membership, a down turn in sociology degrees, and sinking research funding.
 But we must ask, what lies behind these grim figures of decline?